deelinnell/bitburner-scripts/README.md

 # bitburner-scripts
-Bitburner is a automation style programming game.
-These are my scripts to run the game.
+Bitburner is a automation style programming which takes place in a cyberpunk world where you play as a hacker.